wcaleb/rebel-constitution/csa-constitution.md

 they may enter into compacts with each other to improve the navigation thereof.

-### ARTICLE II
+## ARTICLE II

+### Section 1

-Section I. (I) The executive power shall be vested in a President of the Confederate States of America.
+(1).
+The Executive power shall be vested in a President of the Confederate States of America.
 He and the Vice President shall hold their offices for the term of six years; but the President shall not be reeligible.
-The President and Vice President shall be elected as
+The President and Vice President shall be elected as follows:
-follows:

-(2) Each State shall appoint, in such manner as the Legislature thereof may direct, a number of electors equal to the whole number of Senators and Representatives to which the State may be entitled in the Congress;
+(2).
+Each State shall appoint, in such manner as the Legislature thereof may direct, a number of electors equal to the whole number of Senators and Representatives to which the State may be entitled in the Congress;
 but no Senator or Representative or person holding an office of trust or profit under the Confederate States shall be appointed an elector.

-(3) The electors shall meet in their respective States and vote by ballot for President and Vice President, one of whom, at least, shall not be an inhabitant of the same State with themselves; they shall name in their ballots the person voted for as President, and in distinct
+(3).
+The electors shall meet in their respective States and vote by ballot for President and Vice President, one of whom, at least, shall not be an inhabitant of the same State with themselves; they shall name in their ballots the person voted for as President, and in distinct